vladigleba/vladigleba.github.io/posts/prophecy/manner.md

 > Behold, I shew you a mystery; We shall not all sleep, but we shall all be changed, in a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and *the dead shall be raised incorruptible, and we shall be changed.
 For this corruptible must put on incorruption, and this mortal must put on immortality*.
 So when this corruptible shall have put on incorruption, and this mortal shall have put on immortality, then shall be brought to pass the saying that is written, Death is swallowed up in victory.
 {% ct '1 Corinthians 15:51-54' %}

+> … we look for the Saviour, the Lord Jesus Christ: Who shall *change our vile body, that it may be fashioned like unto his glorious body*, according to the working whereby he is able even to subdue all things unto himself.
+{% ct 'Philippians 3:20-21' %}

 The redeemed—both the living and the resurrected—will receive new, perfect, glorified, and immortal bodies at Jesus’ coming.